linuxreader/linuxreader.github.io/content/storage/Nextcloud on RHEL Based Systems.md

 +++
-title = 'Nextcloud on RHEL Based Systems'
+title = 'Nextcloud on RHEL Based Systems' description = 'Nextcloud setup guide on a RHEL based server'
 +++

 I'm going to show you how to set up your own, self-hosted Nextcloud server using Alma Linux 9 and Apache.